Wednesday, February 24, 2021

 Code SHMA for upper picture: DP-2 Weiss Eva b1932 Kinderheim

 Enlarged lower part of Eva Weiss DP-2 card.
 There is information that they were taken in July 1944 to Auschwitz, thereafter there is information about Ravensbrück and Bergen-Belsen.
-Here the information about death transports/marches between the camps that is present in the Swedish documents, is missing.
+Here the information about death transports/marches between the camps that is present in the Swedish documents is missing.
 It is known that they were on the death march from Auschwitz.
 The final distance to Ravensbrück they were herded into open cargo wagons.
-Information at the bottom of DP-2 card, "Father soldier in Serbia" is rather characteristic as many of the Jewish men in Hungary and Tjeckoslovakia were recruited to forced labor in the framework of the "labor battalions" of the Hungarian Army.
+Information at the bottom of the DP-2 card, "Father soldier in Serbia" is rather characteristic as many of the Jewish men in Hungary and Czechoslovakia were recruited to forced labor in the framework of the "labor battalions" of the Hungarian Army.
 Hungary was an ally of Nazi Germany, and its army fought alongside Germany.
 DP-2 card from Arolsen archives.

 Code SHMA: AuschwitzA Weiss Eva b1932 Kinderheim